 Educational and Organizing Resources

 Are your emergency responders prepared for a radioactive waste accident?
-Full-color brochure.
-Download, print and distribute!
+Download, print, and distribute this full-color brochure!

 Get the facts on property values and nuclear waste transportation.
-Full-color brochure.
-Download, print and distribute!
+Download, print and distribute our full-color brochure!

 The HOSS principles.
-More than 200 clean energy, environmental and consumer groups have signed on to the HOSS (Hardened On-Site Storage) principles as the best of a lot of bad alternatives for the storage of radioactive waste at present.
-These principles call for high-level radioactive waste to be stored at the point of generation, in dry casks, hardened and bermed to help secure them from natural disasters and deliberate attacks; until a better, more permanent solution for radioactive waste is in place.
+More than 200 clean energy, environmental, and consumer groups have signed on to the HOSS (Hardened On-Site Storage) principles as the most reasonable option to store radioactive waste at present.
+These principles call for high-level radioactive waste to be stored at the point of generation, in dry casks, hardened and bermed to help secure them from natural disasters and deliberate attacks, until a moral and scientifically sound permanent solution for radioactive waste has been established.

-US House Energy and Commerce Committee Hearing on Nuclear Waste Transport October 1, 2015.
-Link includes posted written testimony and video from webcast.
+Transporting Nuclear Materials: Design, Logistics, and Shipment.
+(US House Energy and Commerce Committee Hearing on Nuclear Waste Transport held on October 1, 2015)

 Written testimony of Kevin Kamps of Beyond Nuclear presented at October 1, 2015 House Energy and Commerce Committee.

 Reuters footage of Union Pacific derailment in Texas due to flooding.
 What if this train were carrying highly radioactive waste?

 NIRS’ Mobile Chernobyl campaign page, including background info, history, more resources on radioactive waste transport, and more from this successful campaign from 1994-2014.